 The best Northern Zone Travel Experiences

-* Soaking in a Hot Spring at the Foot of Arenal Volcano: Although the eruptions have stopped, Arenal Volcano remains the source of several natural hot springs, ranging from the over-the-top splendor of Tabacón Grand Spa Thermal Resort, to the simple forest enshrouded pools at the family-run Eco Termales.
+* Soaking in a Hot Spring at the Foot of Arenal Volcano: Although the eruptions have stopped, Arenal Volcano remains the source of several natural hot springs, ranging from the over-the-top splendor of Tabacón Thermal Resort and Spa, to the simple forest enshrouded pools at the family-run Eco Termales.

 * Rappelling Down the Face of a Rainforest Waterfall: Canyoning is a wet and wild adventure sport that is thriving in the Northern Zone.
 A mix of hiking, river wading, and rappelling, these tours are offered in La Fortuna and Monteverde.

-* Hiking the Trails of a Cloud Forest: The well-groomed network of trails at the Monteverde Cloud Forest Biological Reserve reveals its rich mysteries with stunning regularity.
+* Hiking the Trails of a Cloud Forest: The well-groomed network of trails at the Monteverde Cloud Forest Biological Reserve, and neighboring reserves, reveal their rich mysteries with stunning regularity.
 Walk through gray mist and peer up at the dense tangle of epiphytes and vines, looking for exotic birds and troops of monkeys.

 * Climbing Over Cooled-Off Lava at Arenal National Park: This area has tons of great hiking, which includes scrambling over the volcano’s old lava flows.
 Most trails are on the relatively flat flanks of the volcano, so there’s not too much climbing involved.